Ludorg/zenodote_py/README.md

 #### Packages installation

-To avoid a warning on the installed version of pip, upgrading is recommended and is a quick operation.
+To avoid a warning on the installed version of pip, its upgrade is recommended and is a quick operation.

 ```bash
 pip install --upgrade pip